itspar/codepush-sdk/docs/ota-updates.md

 * Staged rollouts: Gradual and controlled deployment

-* Enterprise scale: Battle-tested at Dream11
+* Enterprise scale: Production-tested and reliable

 ### How does it work?